Eurocopter AS332 Super Puma: Operational history

-During 1988, Sweden arranged to procure a fleet of 12 Super Pumas; they were primarily operated domestically, although they were deployed overseas occasionally, such as to provide medical evacuation services to coalition forces engaged in the War in Afghanistan.
+During 1988, Sweden arranged to procure a fleet of 12 Super Pumas; they were primarily operated domestically, although some were deployed overseas occasionally, such as to provide medical evacuation services to coalition forces engaged in the war in Afghanistan.
 In October 2015, the Swedish Air Force retired its last Super Puma, replacing it with newer rotorcraft such as the NHIndustries NH90 and Sikorsky UH-60M Black Hawk.
-Six of these retired Super Pumas were sold on and refurbished for further service with other operators.
+Six of the retired Super Pumas were sold and refurbished for further service with other operators.

 During 1990, Nigeria made a deal with Aerospatiale to exchange several of their Pumas for larger Super Pumas.
 In November 2009, an additional five used Super Pumas were acquired from France for peacekeeping and surveillance operations in the Niger Delta.
 In 2015, it was reported that a number of weaponised Super Pumas had been procured by the Nigerian Air Force for anti-insurgency operations against Boko Haram.
 During 2000, a pair of Nigerian Super Pumas were deployed to in Cross River State to improve area surveillance and increase available firepower in response to insecurity in the vicinity of the Bakassi axis.

-In late 1990s, the Hellenic Air Force (HAF) issued a request for acquiring more modern and capable SAR helicopters, in order to replace its ageing fleet of Agusta Bell AB-205 SAR helicopters, which were in use since 1975.
+In late 1990s, the Hellenic Air Force issued a request to acquire more modern and capable SAR helicopters, to replace its ageing fleet of Agusta Bell AB-205 SAR helicopters, which were in use since 1975.
 The need for an all-weather, day and night, long range SAR helicopter for operations throughout the Athens FIR came up after the Imia/Kardak incident of 1996, and the growing tension between Greece and Turkey over territorial water disputes on the Aegean Sea.
 The Greek government signed a deal with Eurocopter for the purchase of an initial four AS-332 C1 Super Pumas in 1998.
-HAF acquired two more Super Pumas for air support operations of the Athens 2004 Olympic Games and six more helicopters followed up in the period 2007–2011 for the new CSAR role of the 384 SAR/CSAR Sq.
-All HAF Super Pumas are of the C1 version, which includes features such as a four-axis auto pilot, a NADIR type1000 navigation and mission management computer, FLIR turrets, an RBR1500B search radar, an engine anti-icing system, a hydraulic and an electrical hoist, a SPECTROLAB SX-16 searchlight, engine exhaust gas deflectors, a Bertin loudspeaker, and six stretcher interior configuration for MEDEVAC missions.
+HAF acquired two more Super Pumas for air support operations of the Athens 2004 Olympic Games, and six more followed from 2007 to 2011 for the new CSAR role of the 384 SAR/CSAR Sq.
+All HAF Super Pumas are of the C1 version, which includes features such as a four-axis auto pilot, a NADIR type1000 navigation and mission management computer, FLIR turrets, an RBR1500B search radar, an engine anti-icing system, hydraulic and electrical hoists, a SPECTROLAB SX-16 searchlight, engine exhaust-gas deflectors, a Bertin loudspeaker, and six-stretcher interior configuration for MEDEVAC missions.